 His dick slides all the way past her labia and deep into her warm, wet pussy.
 He starts a slow and steady rhythm, perfect for not cumming too soon.
 Deep inside her, he gets on his knees, pulling her ass off the grass for deeper penetration.
-Tray was huffing and puffing on her way to the first orgasm.
+Tray is huffing and puffing all the way to the first orgasm.

 “I bets I kin makes her cum four times, jist like ol’ Huck told me he did with Jack-off.”
 Tommy thinks.
 “Shit, I cain’t stop thinkin’ ‘bouts ‘im.”

 Tommy’s ass starts pulsing, just from the thought of Huck.
 He wants to be fucked himself, even while he’s pumping away with Tray.
 He moans in pleasure but also regrets he needs dick so badly.

 Jace watches this porno scene for some time.
 He can read all of Tommy’s thoughts and feelings.
 The moment is right for Teen Jesus to save the boy’s conflicted soul.
 On his knees behind Tommy’s pumping butt, he teases the puckering butt hole in front of him.